William A. Aniskovich, M.A., J.D. joined the Institute in 1995 and has been the CEO of Stonington Behavioral Health, Inc. since June 2004.

 Over her 15+ year career which has encompassed a variety of clinical leadership positions, working within companies in clinical roles serving adolescents and adults within residential, Drug Court, School System, Department of Children and Families and outpatient programs where she has advanced numerous initiatives with the best interest of patients and the staff she serves.
 She began her career as a counselor, later becoming Clinical Director of Phoenix House Springfield Center, then advancing to her current role as an Assistant Vice President of Clinical Services for PHNE

 Stonington Institute’s professional staff are here to help.
-Call 800-832-1022 or 860-535-1010 and select option 1 for a no-cost screening that gathers demographic, insurance and clinical information needed by the assessment team.
-If you need immediate medical assistance, contact 911 or seek the nearest emergency room.
+Call 800-832-1022 or 860-535-1010 and select option 1 for a level of care screening that gathers demographic, insurance and clinical information needed by the assessment team.
+If you need immediate mental health assistance, contact 988 or seek the nearest emergency room.